 All business agreements should be finalized with a contract.
-To mitigate any risk in those agreements and create strategic relationships, contracts should be managed through seven steps.
+To mitigate any risk in those agreements and create strategic relationships, contracts should be managed through 7 stages.

-Stage One: Contract Preparation—Identify Your Needs, Establish Goals, Set Expectations, and Define Risk
+Stage 1: Contract Preparation—Identify Your Needs, Establish Goals, Set Expectations, and Define Risk

 Contracts are legally binding documents that should not be approached lightly.
 It’s important to be organized and prepared with the right resources.
 Properly identifying the needs, reasons, and ultimate goals that require a contract makes any decisions down the line much easier.
 Contracts should seek to define and mitigate risk in a relationship, looking ahead to any potential scenarios that could occur over the lifetime of the document and accounting for them in the contract.
 For example, the terms of agreement within a contract should address what happens if the client files for bankruptcy, goes out of business, or sells the company, along with any other contingencies that may arise.

 Another example is a contract that is intended to set pricing terms for customers.
 One goal of this document should be to make sure the business is financially protected despite the scenario, and will be paid once the tasks outlined in an agreement are complete.
 A contract ensures that even if a business relationship is strong, each side is going to obtain exactly what is expressed in the contract.

 Once the reasons for creating a contract are fully established, it’s time to begin drafting the contract.

 Consulting with In-House Counsel or an attorney is wise, especially if there are any uncertainties.
 Better yet, use a preset template drafted by your legal team to ensure all the information is up-to-date and all required clauses and terms are automatically included.

 When authoring the terms of the contract, it’s also important to pay attention to specific wording.
 Any ambiguity leaves contracts up for interpretation, even down to a comma.
 State and country laws will also need to be taken into consideration, especially if the two parties are in different locations.